Njongo Priso

-Njongo Lobe Priso Doding (born 24 December 1988) is a Cameroonian footballer who currently plays for SK Victoria Wanderers FC.
+Njongo Lobe Priso Doding (born 24 December 1988) is a Cameroonian professional footballer who plays as a winger for SK Victoria Wanderers FC.

-Career
+Club career

-On 9 July 2008, Njongo Priso signed a contract with Valletta F.C., with whom he won Maltese National League 100 Anniversary Cup and Maltese FA Trophy.
+On 9 July 2008, Njongo Priso signed a contract with Valletta, with whom he won Maltese National League 100 Anniversary Cup and Maltese FA Trophy.

 In 2010, Cyprus side AEK Larnaca signed Njongo Priso on a season-long loan deal, with an option to make the move permanent.
 On 30 August 2010, he made his debut as a second-half substitute in a 2–1 defeat of Omonia.
 He scored his first goal for AEK in a 1–1 draw at Ermis Aradippou on 26 February 2011.
 At the end of the season, Priso joined AEK on a free transfer, however Valletta agreed to receive a percentage of any future transfer fee.